Soron: History

 Kasganj district was formed on 17 April 2008 by splitting Kasganj, Patiali and Sahawar Tehsils from Etah district.
-Sant Tulsidas was born in the district and Amir Khusro belongs to Patiali tehsil of the district.
+Amir Khusro belongs to Patiali tehsil of the district.
+Soron is the birthplace of the famous Bhakti saint Bhagat Tulsidas (1497-1623).

 Geography

 Once located on the bank of Ganges river, Soron Shookarakshetra lies about 10 km from its present course.
 It is approximately equidistant from Agra, Khair, Aligarh, Bareilly & Mathura.